bbsoares/NASA_EU_databases/README.md

 **FILES**

 - ***dictio.py***: python file which corresponds EU database parameters to NASA database parameters, when possible.
 - ***functions.py***: Main file.
-Pyhton file with functions to extract planetary information from SWEET-Cat, NASA and EU databases.
+Python file with functions to extract planetary information from SWEET-Cat, NASA and EU databases.
   - *coor_sc2deg*: Converts coordinates of the SWEET-Cat star to degrees.
   - *match*: Given a SWEETCat star, verifies if it already exists in the NASA and EU database.
 Returns all or specified information.
   - *verify_database*: Given a SWEET-Cat star, uses the database column of SWEET-Cat to verify which database contains information of the star and its planets.